-small house.
+1107 DAN 10 2012 Councilia Las Las de small house.
 Many of these deficiencies were also seen by staff.
-1107 DAN JOHNSON 1941 10- 2013 Several isolated piers bear at the edge of the vertically cut soil and are in danger of collapse.
-The non-pressure treated first floor joists bear directly on the brick walls.
-There is no connection of the wood framing to the foundation.
-Retrofit is not practical.
-To properly attach house to the foundation, the foundation should be removed and replaced with concrete or masonry walls bearing on new footings.
-This may be accomplished by bracing the floor system and wall above, excavating both sides of the wall, removing the walls, pouring a new footing and building a new wall.
-The floors are uneven and out of level throughout.
-Concluded that "The extent of the foundation work and associated dangers, as well as the likelihood of bringing the entire house into current Code Compliance, it may be safer and more cost effective to raze the existing structure and rebuild on a new foundation" 1) Cost estimate showing cost to restore would be much more than value of property 2) Photos of these deficiencies were also seen by EXACTLY THE SAME WORK AS NEEDED ON THE CURRENT HOME WITH SAME RISKS DIRECTLY ANALOGOUS CONCLUSIONS BY ENGINEERS THAT "Due to the extensive work required and potential risks to the structural integrity posed by rehabilitation of the buildingI think to demolish and rebuild is the most realistic and viable solution".
-Also due to overspanning of floor joists, floors uneven throughout 1853 home.
-Except for being over 50 years old and in the district staff has not pointed to any significant architectural or historical elements on 1853 house However, for the reasons noted above, the house should not be considered historic and demolition should be approved.
+JOHNSON 10- 2013 Several isolated piers bear at the edge of the vertically cut soil and are in danger of 1) Cost estimate showing cost to restore would Although marginally old enough to be considered historic, EXACTLY THE SAME WORK A NEEDED ON 1941 collapse.
+The non-pressure be much more the existing house is THE CURRENT treated first floor joists bear than value of not architecturally HOME WITH directly on the brick walls. property significant either for SAME RISKS There is no connection of the 2) Photos itself or for in wood framing to the combination with its DIRECTLY foundation.
+Retrofit is not surroundings.
+It is ANALOGOUS practical.
+To properly attach out of character for CONCLUSIONS house to the foundation, the the area.
+The house BY ENGINEERS foundation should be removed should not be THAT "Due to and replaced with concrete or considered historic. the extensive masonry walls bearing on new In addition, the work required footings.
+This may be applicant has and potential accomplished by bracing the provided copies of risks to the floor system and wall above, reports from The structural excavating both sides of the Cornerstone integrity posed wall, removing the walls, Inspection Group and by rehabilitatio pouring a new footing and Michael Quinn and of the building a new wall.
+Associates that buildingI thin document the to demolish an The floors are uneven and out problems present in rebuild is the of level throughout.
+Concluded the house.
+The most realistic that "The extent of the Cornerstone and viable foundation work and documents also solution".
+Also associated dangers, as well as provide estimates of due to the likelihood of bringing the the cost of bringing overspanning o entire house into current Code the house up to floor joists, Compliance, it may be safer code.
+The cost far floors uneven and more cost effective to raze exceeds the value of throughout the existing structure and the structure.
+The 1853 home. rebuild on a new foundation" guideline states, "Historic buildings Except for being and structures over 50 years should not be old and in the demolished unless district staff has they are so unsound not pointed to 1 that rehabilitation is any significant not possible."
+Based architectural or on the inspection historical reports this house elements on could be 1853 house rehabilitated, albeit at great cost.
+However, for the reasons noted above, the house should not be considered historic and demolition should be approved.